-Air quality information and data, published by the Environmental Protection Agency (EPA) and Alabama Department of Environmental Management (ADEM), was received and reviewed in late FY 2017 by MPO staff for compliance with existing and proposed air quality rules.
-MPO staff attended air quality training as needed in order to be prepared for implementation of the final air quality rules for 2017.
-MPO staff started collecting air quality model data in FY 2010.
+Air quality information and data, published by the Environmental Protection Agency (EPA) and Alabama Department of Environmental Management (ADEM) was collected and monitored by MPO staff for compliance with existing and proposed air quality rules and laws.
+MPO staff attended air quality training as needed in order to be prepared for implementation of the final air quality rules.